Natalie Cole: Television and film career

 Cole pursued a career in acting.
 She appeared several times in concerts or other music related programs, including the 1988 Nelson Mandela 70th Birthday Tribute with sidemen Richard Campbell, Jeffrey Worrell, Eddie Cole, and Dave Joyce.

 In 1990, Cole hosted the TV show Big Break, a talent competition where singers and musicians competed for a $100,000 prize.
 That year, she and Al Jarreau sang "Mr. President" on the television special Comic Relief special.

-After Johnny Mathis appeared on a special of Cole's in 1980, the two kept in contact, and in 1992 he invited her to be a part of his television special A Tribute to Nat Cole for the BBC in England.
+After Johnny Mathis appeared on a special of Cole's in 1980, the two kept in contact, and in 1983 he invited her to be a part of his television special A Tribute to Nat Cole for the BBC in England.
 An album of the same name was released.
 In 1992, following the success of the Unforgettable: With Love album, PBS broadcast a special based on the album.
 Unforgettable, With Love: Natalie Cole Sings the Songs of Nat "King" Cole received an Emmy nomination for Outstanding Variety, Music or Comedy Program.
 Cole received a nomination for Outstanding Individual Performance but lost to Bette Midler.

-In 1993, she was among the guests of honor attending Wrestlemania IX at Caesar's Palace in Las Vegas.
+In 1993, she was among the guests of honor attending Wrestlemania IX at Caesars Palace in Las Vegas.
 At the 65th Academy Awards she performed a medley of two Oscar-nominated songs: "Run to You" and "I Have Nothing", both performed by Whitney Houston in the film The Bodyguard.
 Cole made a number of dramatic appearances on television, including I'll Fly Away, Touched by an Angel, Law & Order: Special Victims Unit, and Grey's Anatomy.

 She had the lead role in the TV movie Lily in Winter.
 She appeared in the Cole Porter biopic De-Lovely.
 In 2001, she starred as herself in Livin' for Love: the Natalie Cole Story, for which she received the NAACP Image Award for Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special.

 On the February 5, 2007, episode of Studio 60 on the Sunset Strip, Cole sang "I Say a Little Prayer" at a benefit dinner.
 She sang the national anthem with the Atlanta University Center Chorus at Super Bowl XXVIII.
 In 2013, she was a guest on Tina Sinatra's Father's Day Special on Sirius Radio.
 The program included Deana Martin, Monica Mancini, and Daisy Torme reminiscing about their famous fathers.

+On February 13, 2012, Cole was a guest judge on RuPaul's Drag Race Season 4 Episode 3.
+The episode showed DiDa Ritz and The Princess lip synching to Cole's song, "This Will Be (An Everlasting Love)".
+DiDa Ritz looked to actually be singing the song to Cole directly.
+Cole herself was so impressed she can be seen cheering and chiming in during the performance.